 The most telling signs of old age is not caring anymore.
-Getting older, as I see it, things get pretty good and easy-going, I dare say.
+Getting older, things get pretty good and easy-going.
 Seasoned.
 Done well!

 Blah!
-Humbug! to who-knows-everything— dictates to you how to think and how to grow old according to their own book.
+Humbug! to the younguns who-know-everything— that dictate to you how to think and how to grow.
+That’s according to their own book of knowsall.
 I laugh, of course, because their ideas are quite funny.

 Does it annoy your kids when you talk in your normal crackling old voice, “I remember when…” ?
-Lolz!
-But, the ones I care about (see I still care?), I store ’em—the good stuff– to memory.
+(Lolz!)
+The ones I care about (see I still care?), I store ’em—the good stuff– to memory.
 They’re the good memories that keep hopes, strengths and dreams alive!

 That’s the joy of getting old.
 Memories are a good thing.
 It’s perfectly normal to welcome them in our thoughts, in the halls of our perfectly normal minds.